Anseong Ice Fishing Fest

 Buildings, streets and Christmas trees have been decorated.
 There are also events such as puppet performances, magic performances and plaster art experiences.

-Operating hours are from 9 a.m. to 8 p.m., and admission fees are 8,000 on for adults, 6,000 won for middle and high school students and 5,000 won for children.
+Operating hours are from 9 a.m. to 8 p.m., and admission fees are 8,000 won for adults, 6,000 won for middle and high school students and 5,000 won for children.

-The event is open from until Feb.
+The event is open from Dec.
+1 to Feb.
 28.

 For more information in Korean, English or Chinese, visit www.pfcamp.com.

-The event lasts until March 3, and is open to visitors of all ages.
+The festival is open to visitors of all ages, free of charge.

-A suspension bridge over the lake Cheonchangho is famous as a filming location for popular travel program “Two Days and One Night.”
+A suspension bridge over Cheonchangho lake is famous as a filming location for popular travel program “Two Days and One Night.”

 Visiting hours are from 9 a.m. to 5 p.m. for daytime and 6 p.m. to 10 p.m. for nighttime admissions.